1abhijiths/Infosys-EV-Hackathon-PROJECT/README.md

 Sustainable EV Journey Planner 🚗⚡🌱

+This project is a Minimum Viable Product (MVP) showcasing a sustainability-focused EV journey planner with core features aligned to UN SDGs.

 A comprehensive Flutter mobile application that helps electric vehicle owners plan sustainable journeys by finding eco-friendly charging stations and battery swapping services along their route, while tracking environmental impact aligned with UN Sustainable Development Goals.